/

 Help for survivors of domestic violence, stalking, robberies, sexual assault and so much more!

-Helen Tarokic Law PLLC represents victims of crime and their family members in U nonimmigrant visa applications.
+Helen Tarokic Law PLLC offers consultations for victims of crime and their family members to determine eligibility for a U nonimmigrant visa.

-The U Nonimmigrant Visa offers a survivor of a qualifying crime permission to live and work in the United States for four years.
-U Visa holders may also qualify for some public benefits and can apply for a Green Card (Lawful Permanent Residency) and US Citizenship (Naturalization).
+The U Nonimmigrant Visa can offer a survivor of a “Qualifying Crime” permission to live and work in the United States for four years.
+U Visa holders may also qualify for some public benefits.
+U Visa holders and their families may later be able to apply for a Green Card (Lawful Permanent Residency) and US Citizenship (Naturalization).

 This is only an overview of the U nonimmigrant visa to provide a general understanding of this remedy.
 Potential applicants should not take it as specific advice for their situation.
-If these examples sound like something you experienced and you think you may be eligible for a U visa, please fill out our intake form online and contact us to make a payment to book your consultation.
+If these examples sound like something you experienced and you think you may be eligible for a U Visa, please contact us to book your consultation.
+We recommend that you do not file an immigration application without the help of a qualified immigration attorney.

 Please also review our page about the T Nonimmigrant Visa – Help for survivors of labor abuse, sex abuse, religious abuse, and so much more!